12 Awesome Examples of Python Applications

 Python and its associated standard libraries are free to download and implement.

-More specifically, Python leads as a Free/Libre Open-Source Software (FLOSS) which allows users to freely distribute copies of the software, analyze its source code, and modify it accordingly.
+More specifically, Python is a Free/Libre Open-Source Software (FLOSS) that allows users to freely distribute copies of the software, analyze its source code, and modify it accordingly.

 7. Support for Exception Handling